47 The American Sign Language and English Secondary School: Student body

 In the 2020–2021 school year, the school had 234 students.

 Instruction

 The school uses ASL as its primary language.
 Previously the school had students use lip-reading, sign language, and whatever hearing abilities they had, which Jeff Archer of Education Week described as "an inconsistent mix".
 Florsheim stated that therefore, "There was no real clear-cut communication policy in our school" and that the school taught "a watered-down version of a general education curriculum".
 He stated that therefore the deaf students fell behind relative to hearing peers.

 Student discipline

 In 2007, the State of New York had categorized it as a "persistently dangerous school".
+As of 2025, the school was no longer categorized this way by the State of New York.